msftcangoblowm/wreck/docs/LICENSE/donation.rst

 means the funds come with strings requiring our time.

 This violates the point of a donation, to focus time and attention on the project.
-Not on never ending conformance rituals and tests of loyality and group identity.
+Not on never ending conformance rituals and tests of loyalty and group identity.